 Often it is forgotten that siblings of these children can face challenges too in relation to their school experience which might result in emotional, social and academic impacts.
 Their connections with family and with their school might be compromised.

 Siblings may also be called on to assume responsibilities beyond their years.
 For example, a sibling might need to stay at home to look after their brother or sister if parents need to work.
-But sometimes at school that responsibility can go too far, resulting in added stress for the child.
-One parent told how her child was called on by the school whenever there was an ‘issue’ related to the child with disability.
+But sometimes, at school, that responsibility can go too far, resulting in added stress for that sibling.
+One parent told how the sibling was called on by the school whenever there was an ‘issue’ related to the child with disability.

 In terms of academic results there can be impacts too.
 For some siblings there is a strong need to do well and so many go on to do very well at school but, for others, the stresses at home mean that they don’t get the support they need at home for their schoolwork, or they are distracted and unable to work at their best.
 In some cases, siblings have talked about leaving school early to help with the family.
 One sibling had an offer to study at a prestigious university away from her home but declined the offer so she could stay and support her family.

-Siblings Australia has developed a number of resources including a peer support program, Sibworks, which has been used by several schools to support siblings, and a DVD for parents on how they can support their ‘other’ children.
+This article was developed by Siblings Australia in collaboration with MissingSchool.
+Siblings Australia has developed programs and supports which have been used by schools to support siblings, and many Resources for parents on how they can support their ‘other’ children.
 The organisation also runs workshops for parents and providers, including educators, on supporting siblings.
-Further information about the needs of siblings at school can be accessed via Siblings Australia.